firesim/firesim/docs/Advanced-Usage/Debugging/AutoCounter.rst

 AutoCounter currently takes a single runtime configurable parameter, defined under the ``[autocounter]`` section in the ``config_runtime.ini`` file.
-The ``readrate`` parameter defines the rate at which the counters should be read, and is measured in cycles.
+The ``readrate`` parameter defines the rate at which the counters should be read, and is measured in target-cycles.
 Hence, if the read-rate is defined to be 100, the simulator will read and print the values of the counters every 100 cycles.
 By default, the read-rate is set to 0 cycles, which is equivalent to disabling AutoCounter.